 Typically, dairy cows are fed a compound feed mixture known as Total Mixed Ration (TMR), which is composed of forage, feed concentrates , protein supplements, and mineral / vitamin pre-mixes.
 The TMRs are typically mixed each day in a mixer wagon to ensure the proper and consistent feeding of the herd.
 The largest source of nutritional variation in the ration is the forage, and the nutritional value of the forage can vary widely based on specie of the plant, maturity of the plants at harvest, environmental conditions, ensiling process etc. Accurate analysis of the forage input is critical to producing a consistent ration.

 A typical analysis of forages will contain over 30 constituents including moisture, protein, aNDF, ADF, lignin, starch, minerals and digestibilities along with calculations for various energy and nutritional parameters.
-Traditional laboratory techniques would require days of highly skilled analytical work, expensive equipment, laboratory space, and dangerous chemicals to obtain these data.
-NIR technology has the ability to accurately analyze a forage sample for all of these constituents simultaneously in under a minute, with minimal sample preparation and no hazardous chemicals.
+Traditional laboratory techniques would require days of highly skilled analytical work, expensive equipment, laboratory space, and dangerous chemical waste to obtain these data.
+Near infrared (NIR) technology has the ability to accurately analyze a forage sample for all of these constituents simultaneously in under a minute, with minimal sample preparation and no hazardous chemicals.

 Modern herd management requires precise and consistent animal nutrition to optimize animal performance.
 This is very difficult to accomplish as natural feed stuffs show wide nutritional variation, even within same cuttings of forages.
+Analyzing weekly samples or at the beginning of a new bunker will not capture the nutrtional variation that is present in the forage and lead to sub-optimal nuturitional content for the ration.
 On site frequent analysis of the forage components allows for precise ration formulation that maximizes animal performance and results in increased profits.